Skip to main content

 Client API

-Prior to defining a Kafka sink task, add a Kafka connection string that the task will use to connect the message broker's bootstrap servers.
+Before defining a sink task, add a Kafka connection string for the task to use.

 var res = store.Maintenance.Send(